 Minimizing the difference between development and deployment reduces errors.
 "It worked in devstack" but not in production is sometimes a problem.

 Configuration needed for default Fuel deploymentThe Fuel network is the network segment that contains 10.20.0.x IP address.
 The Fuel documentation reefers to this network as the 'Admin' network.
 I guess it's full name could be Fuel Administration Network.
 I like using just Fuel Network or Fuel for shortest name.
 Fuel Network also assumes that Fuel server is at 10.20.0.2.
 Fuel server performs PXE boot service.
 In addition, Fuel defaults assumes vlan 100 and 101 for Storage and Management networks respectively on the same network segment.
+To be clear, the network switch, or network bridge, or emulated network segment must support VLAN tagging and un-tagged VLAN packets are defaulted to VLAN 1.
+For default Fuel configuration, PXE traffic is un-tagged, hence defaulted VLAN 1.
+An advanced exercise could have multiple Fuel servers with multiple Virtualized installs all on one host.

 Fuel needs Network Address Translation(NAT) of 10.20.0.x and 172.16.0.x networks to the public Internet.
 This is the default behavior for virsh and virt-manager with 192.168.122.x network. virsh appropriately names this network 'default'.
 We will leverage virsh and virt-manager to do the NAT and Virtual Machine(VM) management of our nodes.